Where it all began

 Not long after incorporation, tragedy struck when a fire all but destroyed the building.

 With damage estimated at $400,000 and insurance not enough to fully rebuild and refurbish the centre, all programs were suspended.

 Premier John Cain launched a public appeal for funds, and with additional support from the centre’s original financial backers, the Youth Projects centre was slowly rebuilt and re-opened by Prince Charles and Princess Diana, who were visiting Australia at the time.

 Whilst Youth Projects had been established as a drop-in centre for unemployed youth, it soon became apparent that there was more to solving the unemployment problem than job training.

-People’s personal lives played a very big role in their outlook and level of participation in the community, and many Youth Projects clients just weren’t ready for training.
+People’s personal lives played a very big role in their outlook and level of participation in the community, and many young people faced deep barriers to achieving their goals.

 Another area of concern was the growing alcohol and drug use in the area.
 Injecting drug use, particularly by young people, was on the rise.

 In 1985, Youth Projects opened its own Drug and Alcohol Counselling, Assessment and Referral Unit – the first to be established in the north-western suburbs and the only service in Melbourne specialising in adolescent drug and alcohol problems.

 In March 1990, Youth Projects established its own Needle Syringe Program, known as the North West Outreach Service (NWOS).

 It comprised an ‘in-house exchange’ operating out of Youth Projects’ Hartington Street Centre, and a Mobile Outreach Program that serviced the municipalities of Broadmeadows, Brunswick and Coburg.